teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 # Recent Video Game Copying Cases

-The technical limitations of early video games systems didn't give game designers many pixels to work with.
-If one character looked like another, was it because of copying, or just because designers were limited to sprites using only a handful of pixels and colors?
-In the early days of video games, perhaps spaceships could only be expressed as blocky little triangles.
-As a result, early designers were given more leeway to copy from previous games.
-This is related to the "merger doctrine."
+The technical limitations of early video games systems didn't give game designers many pixels to work with, and because of these limitations, courts gave video game designers more leeway to copy.
+In the early days of video games, perhaps the "idea" of spaceships could only be "expressed" as blocky little triangles.
+In copyright terms, an original game's idea and expression were more likely to "merge" and lose copyright protection under the "merger doctrine":

  > ... most of these similarities are inevitable, given the requirements of the idea of a game involving a spaceship combatting space rocks and given the technical demands of the medium of a video game. [*Atari v.
 Amusement World*, 547 F.Supp.
 222 (D. Md.
 1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

+Likewise, the judge in the *Tricky Trapper v.
+Mouser* case relied on the technological limitations of the day to allow more copying:

- > "Furthermore, the mere indispensable expression of these ideas, based on the technical requirements of the videogame medium, may be protected only against virtually identical copying." [*Frybarger v.
+ > Furthermore, the mere indispensable expression of these ideas, based on the technical requirements of the videogame medium, may be protected only against virtually identical copying. [*Frybarger v.
 IBM*, 812 F.2d 525 (9th Cir.
 1987)](http://scholar.google.com/scholar_case?case=10064022025067012402)(*Tricky Trapper v.
 Mouser*).

-The Tricky Trapper judge was giving the defendant some leeway in copying, because some degree of similarity was probably due to the constraints of limited video game technology in the 1980s.
+The judge  gave the defendant extra leeway to copy because some degree of similarity was the inevitable result of limited video game technology in the 1980s.
 At the time, changing just a few pixels would be enough to avoid copyright infringement.

+In a similar fashion, the 1988 case of *Karate Champ v.
+World Karate Championship* considered the limited options the technology of the day afforded  game designers:

+> Furthermore, the use of the Commodore computer for a karate game intended for home consumption is subject to various constraints inherent in the use of that computer.
+Among the constraints are the use of sprites, and a somewhat limited access to color, together with limitations upon the use of multiple colors in one visual image." [*Data East v.
+Epyx*, 862 F.2d 204 (9th Cir.
+1988)](http://scholar.google.com/scholar_case?case=5941890015361159855).

-Video game technology has obviously advanced since Mouser, and so we need to be careful when relying on old video game cases.
+Video game technology has obviously advanced since Asteroids and the Commodore, and so we need to be careful about relying on old video game cases.
+Applying the old standards to today's game may allow for too much copying.
 With so many more design options available, any similarities between games should be viewed with greater suspicion.
-The 2012 case of Tetris v.
-Mino started to acknowledge the effect of more advanced videogame technology on copying:

- > Tellingly, the court noted that its holding was in part mandated by the limited abilities of computers in 1988: "Furthermore, the use of the Commodore computer for a karate game intended for home consumption is subject to various constraints inherent in the use of that computer.
-Among the constraints are the use of sprites, and a somewhat limited access to color, together with limitations upon the use of multiple colors in one visual image." [*Tetris v.
-Xio Interactive* (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).
+Courts are starting to acknowledge this.

+The 2012 *Tetris v.
+Mino* case mentioned the effect of more advanced videogame technology, at least in passing.
+"Tellingly, the [*Karate Champ v.
+World Karate Championship*] court noted that its holding was in part mandated by the limited abilities of computers in 1988." [*Tetris v.
+Xio* (D. NJ 2012)](http://scholar.google.com/scholar_case?case=18064882260025243346).
+While the judge didn't discuss the issue any further, he gave little weight to the early video game cases that were lenient towards cloners.

 <hr class="tall">